maximilianpress/reaktionsnorm/README.md

 (It is also probably one of the most important foundational papers in genetics and heredity.)

+## Status
+I have finished a translated first draft of the entire manuscript, including appendices and discussion.
+My abstracts and summaries of the article still need to be fleshed out.

+Thorough revision of the translated text will likely be necessary before the text is fluent, but at this point it should at least be comprehensible to people who read English.

 ## Caveats

 1. I am not a native or even a fluent German speaker.
 I hope to learn while carrying out this translation, but it's likely that I will make language mistakes in the process.